MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/create-apply-retention-labels.md

 ![Label assigned to email in Outlook on the web](../media/16f6c91b-5eab-4574-9d13-6d12be00a783.png)

-As with Outlook on the web, you can also apply retention labels to folders.
+As with the desktop version of Outlook on the web, you can also apply retention labels to folders.
+Right-click the folder, select **Assign policy**, and change **Use parent folder policy** to the retention label you want to use as that folder's default retention label.

 #### Applying retention labels in OneDrive and SharePoint